Meet the Leadership

 Co-Chair, Route 66 Kingman

-Jessica May grew up near the redwoods along California’s north coast before moving to Las Vegas, Nevada in 1995, where she began a career in medical back office support, and raised two children with her husband, Mike.
-She currently handles nationwide invoicing as a Senior Biller for Carelon Palliative Care.
-Jessica began her EV journey in late 2017 with a used Chevy Spark EV.
-Since then, the May household has gone fully electric by replacing the family's last gas-powered car with a Tesla Model 3.
+Jessica May grew up near California’s redwoods before moving to Las Vegas in 1995.
+She built a career in medical back-office support and now works as a Senior Biller for Carelon Palliative Care.
+Her EV journey began in 2017 with a Chevy Spark EV, and her family now drives fully electric, including a Tesla Model 3.

-Jessica has served the EV community as President of the Route 66 Chapter of the Electric Vehicle Association since the chapter’s founding in 2020.
-She supports the Route 66 community through historic preservation volunteer work, and like her husband is a member of the Board of Trustees of the California Historic Route 66 Association, where she serves as Treasurer.
-Jessica also volunteers her time for the Historic Electric Vehicle Foundation in Kingman, where her husband serves on the Board of Directors.
+Jessica serves as President of the Route 66 Chapter of the Electric Vehicle Association and is Treasurer for the California Historic Route 66 Association.
+She also volunteers for the Historic Electric Vehicle Foundation, where Mike serves on the Board of Directors.

 Coming Soon: